hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 ## Alignment file processing with `samtools` and `Picard`

-The processing of the alignment files (SAM/BAM files) can be done either with [`samtools`](https://github.com/samtools/samtools) or [`Picard`](https://broadinstitute.github.io/picard/) and they are for the most part interchangable.
+The processing of the alignment files (SAM/BAM files) can be done either with [`samtools`](https://github.com/samtools/samtools) or [`Picard`](https://broadinstitute.github.io/picard/) and they are, for the most part, interchangable.
 The arguments for either are below:

 `samtools`
-- The software we will be using to call variants (GATK) can be picky about how the files are formatted and so you need to be careful about the formatting as to not produce an error in GATK
+- The software we will be using to call variants (`GATK`) can be picky about how the files are formatted and so you need to be careful about the formatting as to not produce an error in `GATK`
 - More user-friendly
 - Multi-threaded